Sequenom Fires Top Brass After Investigation

 Stubbs.
 (In a rare display of

-humility, West did concede that
+humility, West did concede

-he wasn't "100 percent" certain
+that he wasn't "100 percent"

-of the match -- only that it was
+certain of the match -- only

 MICHAEL WEST, 'VIDEO